 I’m not going to get into slagging off companies I’ve not had good experiences with and I would encourage you to go and do your own research.
 Just keep in mind that cost isn’t the main consideration here.
 You want a reliable host to ensure that your site is live 99.9% of the time and that you can get good support from your hosting company when you have any technical issues you need help with.

 As mentioned previously I would highly recommend 20i.com or Bluehost.com.
 No this isn’t a hard sell and as mentioned previously feel free to go ahead and do your own research but having had experience with a number of providers I can highly recommend both.
-Prices start from just £4.99 per month with 20i and £3.19 per month with Blue Host (due to a current offer) if you sign up to an initial 36 month term.
+Prices start from just £2.99 per month with 20i and around £3 per month with Blue Host although you do have to sign up to an initial 36 month term.
 Which also includes a 30 day money back guarantee.
-Both offer free SSL certificates and dedicated WordPress hosting and Blue Host will even chuck in a free domain.
+Both offer free SSL certificates and dedicated WordPress hosting and Blue Host will also chuck in a free domain.

 Step 4: Install WordPress